 In 2017, Madelia Community Hospital & Clinic was designated as an Acute Stroke Ready Hospital by the Minnesota Department of Health (MDH) for preparedness to evaluate, stabilize and provide emergency treatment to patients with acute stroke symptoms.

 Hospital Administrator/CEO, Candace Fenske, retired in 2018.
 Jeff J. Mengenhausen was hired to replace her.

 Madelia Community Hospital & Clinic expanded service to Lake Crystal with the addition of the Lake Crystal Pharmacy in the summer of 2020.
 In August of 2020 the Madelia Community Hospital & Clinic took over the Mankato Clinic office in Lake Crystal, establishing the Lake Crystal Clinic.

-In April of 2021, Madelia Community Hospital & Clinic legally changed its name to Madelia Health.
+In April of 2021, Madelia Community Hospital & Clinic rebranded and legally changed its name to Madelia Health.

 The Times Messenger accurately predicted that Dr. McCarthy’s courage and good judgment in launching this project over one hundred years ago would be an honor to his memory, and it is so.
 Madelia Health continues to provide outstanding healthcare services to Madelia and its surrounding communities.